dnsimple/dnsimple-support/content/articles/srv-record.markdown

 ---
-title: What is an SRV Record?
+title: What's an SRV Record?
-excerpt: What is an SRV record and how to add an SRV record in DNSimple.
+excerpt: What an SRV record is, and how to add an SRV record in DNSimple.
 categories:
 - DNS
 ---